 - a.
-Use spanner wrench and unscrew breaker cover from breaker (left hand threads) - b.
+Unscrew breaker cover from breaker (left hand threads) - b.
 Unscrew auger stud from top of auger. - c.
 Unscrew 4 allen head cap screws holding breaker to evaporator. - d.
 Lift up and remove breaker from evaporator. - e.
 If the auger is stuck use a slide hammer type puller to pull on the auger at the threaded hole.
 The size of that hole is 5/8"-18.